MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

 ### Parameters
  *pDoc*
  Points to the document to which the frame window is associated.
-Can be **NULL**.
+Can be NULL.

  *bMakeVisible*
- If **TRUE**, indicates that the frame should become visible and active.
-If **FALSE**, no descendants are made visible.
+ If TRUE, indicates that the frame should become visible and active.
+If FALSE, no descendants are made visible.

 ### Remarks
  This causes all views in that frame window to receive their `OnInitialUpdate` calls.

  Also, if there was not previously an active view, the primary view of the frame window is made active.
-The primary view is a view with a child ID of **AFX_IDW_PANE_FIRST**.
+The primary view is a view with a child ID of AFX_IDW_PANE_FIRST.
 Finally, the frame window is made visible if *bMakeVisible* is nonzero.
 If *bMakeVisible* is 0, the current focus and visible state of the frame window will remain unchanged.
 It is not necessary to call this function when using the framework's implementation of File New and File Open.

 ##  <a name="inmodalstate"></a>  CFrameWnd::InModalState
  Call this member function to check if a frame window is modal or modeless.